 - Unaccompanied minors will be released to the person indicated on the unaccompanied minor form or to a Spirit Airlines employee

 10. Can I cancel or change my flight reservation?

 Spirit Airlines allows changes or cancellation requests to be made up to 1 hour before departure.
-If you cancel your reservation 24 hours before departure, the remaining balance is issued as credit.
+If you cancel your reservation 0 to 60 days before departure, the remaining balance is issued as credit.

-If you cancel via Spirit’s Airlines online portal, you will be issued a $10 voucher (one-way), which is applicable on future travels provided the reservation charge is less than the cancellation fee.
+If you cancel via Spirit’s Airlines online portal, you will be issued a $10 voucher (one-way) that is applicable on future travels provided the reservation charge is less than the cancellation fee.

 11. Can I change my name on a Spirit reservation if it is misspelled?

 Yes, you’re allowed to change a name that’s misspelled by a few characters.
 Issues like this are normally made when typing and booking flights in a hurry, but they can be fixed.

 To change your misspelled name (free of charge), contact Spirit Airlines’ customer support team.
 You can also request a change of your legal name, which will require you to provide supporting documents and reason(s) for the change (like a divorce decree, marriage license, or court order).

 A name change request must be directed to Spirit Airlines Guest Relations Department and can be done online.
 Visit spirit.com/help — at the bottom, you should find an option to attach your documents.